 As a new organisation, Social Work England has a wonderful opportunity to set the rules and standards for the way in which we will work together as an organisation and the way that we will regulate the profession.

 We are committed to getting things right, but we know that may not always happen.
 The Internal Quality and Improvement Manager, along with the Internal Quality and Improvement Officer, will play a big part in enabling us to ensure that we’re following our policies and procedures – and identifying areas where we can learn lessons and continuously improve.

 This is a fantastic time to join Social Work England, be that as a data protection and information specialist, a lawyer or as part of our internal quality and improvement team.
 Please check current vacancies on our website and LinkedIn page where all these roles will be advertised in the first instance.

 If you have any questions that can’t be answered by our recruitment pages and the frequently asked questions, please do email our recruitment team.

 We look forward to hearing from you and hopefully, working with you!

-Nadine is Executive Director, Legal with extensive experience as a lawyer in the public sector.
+Nadine is the executive director of legal with extensive experience as a lawyer in the public sector.
 She started her career as a prosecutions lawyer for the Crown Prosecution Service and then Revenue and Customs Prosecutions Office before taking on an advisory role at what is now the Independent Office for Police Conduct.
-Nadine also worked as the enforcement lead and Head of Prosecutions at the Child Maintenance and Enforcement Commission.
-Prior to joining Social Work England, Nadine was the Head of Governance & Legal Services at the Care Quality Commission where she was key in transforming the way in which the organisation undertook its criminal enforcement work and where she led a significant change programme within Governance and Legal Services.
+Prior to joining Social Work England, Nadine was the head of governance and legal services at the Care Quality Commission where she was key in transforming the way in which the organisation undertook its criminal enforcement work and where she led a significant change programme within governance and legal services.